varnish/Varnish-Book/varnish_sysadmin.rst

    no memory is freed: Objects are only tested once a client asks for them.
    A second con is that the ban list can get fairly large if there are objects in the cache that are rarely, if ever, accessed.
-To remedy this, Varnish tries to remove duplicate purges by marking them as "gone" (indicated by a G on the purge list).
-Gone purges are left on the list because an object is pointing to them, but are never again tested against, as there is a newer purge that superseeds it.
+To remedy this, Varnish tries to remove duplicate bans by marking them as "gone" (indicated by a G on the ban list).
+Gone bans are left on the list because an object is pointing to them, but are never again tested against, as there is a newer bans that superseeds it.

    The biggest pro of the ban-list approach is that Varnish can add bans to the ban-list in constant time.
 Even if you have three million objects in